patriziotufarolo/docker-clamav-zimbra/README.md

 ## Final note
 The selected ClamAV version for this Dockerfile is 0.99.2.
-You can customize it, if you want, by passing `-e VERSION=whateveryouwant` to `docker run` when launching the container.
+You can customize it, if you want, by passing `-e version=whateveryouwant` to `docker run` when launching the container.